tmr08c/tmr08c.github.io/_posts/2015-09-26-using-vim-to-drive-tddd.md

   <img src='/images/run_spec_default.gif'></img>
 </center>

-As I further developed my TDD mindset I began running my constantly, even when I knew what the failure was going to be (being able to reliably predict the next error means you are on the right track).
+As I further developed my TDD prowess, I began running the tests even when I knew that it was still going to fail (being able to reliably predict the next error means you are on the right track).

-I began facing an issue of running my specs too often and actually impeding my workflow.
+I was now facing the issue of running my specs so often that I was rarely getting to see me code.
 This is because, by default, vim-rspec runs the specs in a new buffer.
 I was no longer sitting in Normal mode thinking up solutions, instead I was staring at RSpec running, losing my train of thought.

 What I needed to be able to do was run my specs **and** still browse my code.
-This brings me to my next level of Vim TDD - running specs in a new window within the current buffer.
+This brings me to my next level of Vim TDDing - running specs in a new window within the current buffer.

 ## Specs Shouldn't Stop Development

 To be fair, the concept that I didn't have to lose focus on Vim while running specs was also inspired by thoughtbot.
-While watching a [talk](https://www.youtube.com/watch?v=PU3qIVAO9aM) by [Ben Orenstein](http://www.benorenstein.com/) he pointed out that when he ran specs the output came up in a little pop-up Vim window and if they all passed the window would disappear.
+While watching a [talk](https://www.youtube.com/watch?v=PU3qIVAO9aM) by [Ben Orenstein](http://www.benorenstein.com/), he pointed out that when he ran specs, the output came up in a little pop-up Vim window and if they all passed the window would disappear.

 I now knew what I wanted to do was possible, and simply had to figure out how to do it.

-Luckily Ben Orenstein [shares his dotfiles](https://github.com/r00k/dotfiles) and even has a [helpful comment](https://github.com/r00k/dotfiles/blob/master/vimrc#L280-L282) letting us know where the test running stuff is:
+Luckily, Ben Orenstein [shares his dotfiles](https://github.com/r00k/dotfiles) and even has a [helpful comment](https://github.com/r00k/dotfiles/blob/master/vimrc#L280-L282) letting us know where the test running stuff is:

 ```vim
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""